 These therapeutic blankets promote your self-soothing skills and can improve your nervous feedback.

 These specialized blankets are weighed down using glass beads or polymer pellets along with heavy fabrics making them suitable for your deep touch pressure therapy or sensory therapy.

-The use of deep pressure mechanisms can enable or trigger the release of serotonin, a neurotransmitter, that can help produce a calming effect throughout your body.
+The use of deep pressure mechanisms can enable or trigger the release of serotonin, a neurotransmitter, that can help produce a calming effect throughout your body ensuring a healthy sleep.

 Weighted blankets are sometimes recommended by practitioners as a non-invasive therapeutic device to help you cope with anxiety and emotional regulation.
-It can also improve your sleep by lowering your stress levels and giving you a profound sense of comfort and calm.
+It can also help improving sleep quality by lowering your stress levels and giving you a profound sense of comfort and calm.

-Nowadays, the use of weighted blankets is becoming increasingly popular to help regulate sleep for those with autism, ADHD, Down Syndrome, and cerebral palsy.
+Nowadays, the use of weighted blankets is becoming increasingly popular to ensure a healthy sleep for those with autism, ADHD, Down Syndrome, and cerebral palsy.

-They are used to supplement sleep-regulating therapy in the case of those individuals who wish to avoid or reduce their dependence on medicinal sleeping aids or drugs.
+They are used to supplement sleep-regulating therapy in the case of those individuals who wish to avoid or reduce their dependence on medicinal sleeping aids or drugs to improve sleep.

 For individuals with Down syndrome, heavy, sensory devices such as weighted blankets promote sleeping habits and result in improving the overall quality of sleep as well.

 It is said that these blankets give them the feeling of being hugged deeply which in turn results in an increased sense of security and calmness.
 It is also one of the prime reasons they are used to soothe them during episodes of aggression or explosive anger.

 The additional weight provided by sensory or weighted blankets is great in relaxing the respiratory system thereby allowing the airways to open up and regulating one’s breathing better while they're asleep.